Potty Training- The #1 thing that made her “get it”.

 What I know about potty training and had been applying with poor results.?

 Feed water and set timer for pee reminders.?

 Reasons things were not going well.

 I was lacking in being consistent.

-Trying to get back to myself after my foot injury and surgery had me in mom survival mode.
-House work, this blog, and my own issues distracted me.
+Trying to get back to myself after my foot injury and surgery had me in mom’s survival mode.
+Housework, this blog, and my own issues distracted me.
 It all kept me from giving her the one thing to make it all click- ATTENTION!